The blog posts are:

 stub_status directive, and it will warn you if you’ve forgotten to put an access control around that directive.

 There’s a rich roadmap for Amplify, looking into the future.
 For example, we’d love to be able to call a webhook as a result of an alert being triggered.
-Wouldn’t it be fantastic if you could monitor your NGINX devices, call a webhook, and integrate with other services, like: if this, then that?
+Wouldn’t it be fantastic if you could monitor your NGINX devices, call a webhook, and integrate with other services, executing an “if this, then that” rule?

 Next: documentation.
 I think it’s fair to admit that documentation hasn’t consistently been our strong point.
 We’re getting better.
 We’re investing heavily.
 Amplify is exemplifying how good documentation for a SaaS service like this can be written.
-There’s a lot of effort gone in from the Getting Started detailed instructions, and How to Install the Agent, through to Advanced Configuration.
+There’s been a lot of effort, from the detailed instructions for getting started and installing the Agent, through to advanced configuration.

 How does Amplify fit into the NGINX ecosystem?
-Amplify has its fingers and its integration in everywhere.
+Amplify is being integrated everywhere.
 Of course, NGINX is the primary target.
 We created Amplify as a way for community users to monitor and track what’s happening with NGINX.

-And, finally: Controller.
-As we build our Controller, the roadmap includes taking Amplify and embedding that directly inside Controller to create a private, on-premise installation of Amplify.
+And, finally: NGINX Controller.
+As we build our Controller, the roadmap includes taking Amplify and embedding that directly inside Controller to create a private, on‑premises installation of Amplify.
 Controller’s monitoring capabilities are “powered” by Amplify.

 Amplify is now generally available – no longer beta.
 There is a free tier, so you can sign up now.
 You can start monitoring your NGINX instances at no cost, no obligation.
-Higher usage tiers: we’ll move on to a paid-for tier which is designed just to match the cost that it takes us of hosting and managing and developing the Amplify service.
-And for paid-for users, we can provide support through our primary support team, if necessary.
+For higher usage, you can move on to a paid tier which is designed just to cover the cost that it takes us of hosting and managing and developing the Amplify service.
+And for paying users, we provide support through our primary support team.